 welcome to the mayan ruins website .

-Balamku (Divine Jaguar/Temple of the Jaguar) is a small Early Classic (200-600 A.D.) site named after stucco images of a jaguar discovered there.
+Balamku (Divine Jaguar/Temple of the Jaguar) is an Early Classic (200-600 CE) archaeological zone named after stucco images of a jaguar discovered there.
 These images are part of a rare, well preserved stucco frieze which has generated intense interest among both researchers and visitors.

-There are four main monumental groups.
-This site is located in the general Rio Bec Archaeological Zone in the southern Yucatan Peninsula, the most famous of which is the grand site of Calakmul.
+There are three main monumental groups that make up the site.
+It is located in the general Rio Bec archaeological area in the southern Yucatan Peninsula, the most famous of which is the grand site of Calakmul.

 The site is located along the Chetumal-Escarcega road, Highway 186, at KM93.
 From Chetumal it is past the turnoff to Calakmul at the small settlement of Conhuas, on the north side of the road.